 The claims agent will assign an adjuster to your claim and you will likely hear from them within a few days.
 Until then, you should follow any instructions given to you by the claims agent when you filed the claim.

-Once you have filed your claim your insurance company will take over and let you know what if anything they require from you.
+Once you have filed your claim your auto insurance company will take over and let you know what if anything they require from you.
 You will likely be required to give a statement, often done over the phone but sometimes in person.
 Your insurance company will help you with getting your car repaired and also with a rental car if needed and if this coverage is a part of your policy.

 Carefully gathering information after an accident and providing the most accurate statements as you can about what happened are the most important thing any driver can do after an accident.
 This will ensure that the claims process goes smoothly.

-If you are not happy with your insurance company or would like to look for better options, researching quotes cheap insurance quotes from over 30 insurance companies can help you obtain the best insurance rate and service.
+If you are not happy with your insurance company or would like to look for better options, researching cheap auto insurance quotes from over 30 insurance companies can help you obtain the best insurance rate and service.